-- The total PJM Regulation Requirement for the PJM RTO is determined in whole MW for the on-peak (0500 2359 and off-peak (0000 0459) periods each day. - The PJM RTO on-peak Regulation Requirement is described in Manual 12 - Balance Operations, §4.4.3 Determining Regulation Assignment equal to 1% of the forecast peak load for the PJM RTO for the day.
-The PJM RTO off-peak Regulation Requirement is equal to 1% of the forecast valley load for the PJM RTO for the day.
+- The total PJM Regulation Requirement for the PJM RTO is determined in whole MW for the on-peak (0500 2359 and off-peak (0000 0459) periods each day. - The PJM RTO on-peak Regulation Requirement is described in Manual 12 Balance Operations, Section 4.4.3 Determining Regulation Assignment.